mdibella-dev/LH-Archived-Post-Status/README.md

 This is what makes the Archived post status handy.
 You can unpublish content without having to delete it forever.

-= How can I view a listing of my archived content on its own archive pagelisting all archived posts, pages etc?
+*How can I view a listing of my archived content on its own archive pagelisting all archived posts, pages etc?*

 This not not part of my plugin per se but it is easily done.